ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 | "MirrorMode"  | BiDirectional mode    | true, false                                       |
 +---------------+-----------------------+---------------------------------------------------+

-*w2hparm.js: List of keywords and possible values*
+*Default W2H parameters: List of keywords and possible values*

 .. note:: Some settings my be deprecated and therefore may no longer be in use.
 They remain for reasons of downward compatibility.